alvinctk/google-tech-dev-guide/README.md

 #### Binary heap

-Given an array of n length.
+Given the last index in the array
-- Last index of last parent = (n-2)//2
+- Last index of last parent = (last-1)//2

 Given a parent index
 - index of left child = 2 * i + 1
 - index of right child = 2 * i + 2

 ## Algorithms